Kwisss/GoogleWordcloud/README.md

 ## Weaknesses:
-Most of the the character ignores the output, even if it is in his memory.
+1. Most of the the character ignores the output, even if it is in his memory.
 Being still a new application, you are welcome to make tests to find your optimal result, be it clearing the conversation, changing the context around the output, or something else.
+2. This code is dirty fork Written with ai help, it's doubtfull it will work in every enviorment ATM
+3. Forking a Ai instructor is a roundabout way of copying a string in a searchbox
+4. Google does not like beeing scraped so the scraping script has to be maintained

 ## Contributing
 Pull requests, suggestions and bug reports are welcome, but as I'm not a programmer I can't guarantee I'll be of help.

 ## Credits and inspiration
+ - GiusTex for Inspiring me to do this
  - acheong08 for his amazing default [EdgeGPT](https://github.com/acheong08/EdgeGPT).
  - The tutorial video by [Ai Austin](https://youtu.be/aokn48vB0kc), where he shows the code to install EdgeGPT and use it, and gave me a bit of inspiration.